genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 {field: 'CURRENCY', cellClass: 'currency-column'},
 ```

-In home.template.ts, in the grid tag, include utility that will inject your stylesheet to the component:
+In **home.template.ts**, in the grid tag, include utility that will inject your stylesheet to the component:

 ```html
 import {tradesGridStyles} from "./trades-grid.styles";